Considering migration from RHEL 7 to CentOS 7? Start here. In this blog, we break down the Red Hat to CentOS migration process.

 While we can work with you to help plan out the migration and assist in identifying any migration risks before your migration is attempted, if your systems are relatively straightforward installs with very little in the way of customization, you might consider migrating yourself.

-Note: Even if you don’t contact OpenLogic to help you plan your migration, if you run into any problems, our support team can help you through the tough times to get you back up and running.
+OpenLogic's CentOS experts can help you plan your Red Hat migration process.
+And any time you run into any problems, our support team can help you through the tough times to get you back up and running.

-Migrating from RHEL to CentOS, since they are distributions built from the same source, is a lot easier than migrating from a dissimilar distribution or operating system to CentOS.
+The Red Hat migration process to CentOS is a lot easier than migrating from a dissimilar distribution or operating system to CentOS.
 When it comes down to it, what we’re doing is replacing a handful of Red Hat packages with the equivalent CentOS packages and performing a system-wide package update.

 Many folks ask, “Does it work?”
 Yes, it actually works incredibly well!
 As long as you haven’t heavily modified your RHEL installation, the migration should be fairly painless.